Climate protestors shut down New York’s Park Avenue

 The protests are criticizing the company’s financing of fossil fuels.

-This shutdown is the fifth consecutive day of climate protests in New York, led by activist groups like New York Communities for Change and local branches of the Sunrise Movement and Extinction Rebellion.
+This shutdown is the fifth consecutive day of climate protests in New York, led by activist groups like New York Communities for Change (NYCC) and local branches of the Sunrise Movement and Extinction Rebellion.

+Protestors blocking traffic were holding banners that read things like “How dare you plunder the Earth” and “Your greed = climate chaos”.

+Many of the actions this week have targeted the financial industry.
+On Wednesday, protestors occupied the New York headquarters of BlackRock, one of the world’s largest investment firms, to criticize their involvement in fossil fuels.

 This is a breaking story, more to follow